 Join the crowd and watch Muay Thai matches for less – book your Muay Thai Match at Rajadamnern Stadium tickets online.

 Shopping in Bangkok

 There are many shopping options for your choice in Bangkok - from huge, modern, air-conditioned malls, to the famous buzzing street markets.
-You can always head to one of the biggest in the world Chatuchak Weekend Market or you can opt for more local shopping experience and visit Bangkok's night markets and floating Markets around Bangkok.
+You can always head to one of the biggest in the world Chatuchak Weekend Market or daily open Pratunam Market offering bargain clothing.
+Otherwise, you can opt for a more local shopping experience and visit Bangkok's night markets and floating Markets around Bangkok.

 Chatuchak Weekend Market, also called Jatujak Market, is one of the largest weekend markets in the world, covering an area of 27 acres.
 The market is divided into 27 sections and contains more than 15,000 stalls selling various goods for local prices.
 Chatuchak Weekend Market is very popular between Thais and tourists, attracting over 200,000 visitors each day on the weekends.
 Almost everything can be found at the market and it’s the best place in Bangkok for buying your gifts.

 For local shopping experience you should head to one of Bangkok's night markets.